jjmatthews/redis/timeseries.rst

 =============================

 This is a proposal implementation for a timeserie API in redis_.
-A timeseries is Redis implementation of a unique sorted associative container which uses two data structures to hold scores and values in order to obtain O(log(N)) on INSERT and REMOVE operations and O(1) on RETRIEVAL via scores.

-Values are ordered with respect to times (double values) same as zsets, and can be accessed by times or rank.
+Values, which can be anything you like, are ordered with respect to times (double values), and can be accessed by times or rank.
+Times are unique, that is to say in a timeserie there will be only one value associated with a time.

 The values are added to an hash table mapping these values to times.
 At the same time the values are added to a skip list to maintain sorting with respect times.